S2se/S2se.github.io/_posts/2024-01-01-Bostonhousing2.markdown

 2. The higher the percentage of the lower-status population, the more rooms there are, and the higher the house prices.

 <img width="1144" alt="Screenshot 2025-01-07 at 7 48 05 PM" src="https://github.com/user-attachments/assets/62e9c3d7-1f76-472b-a614-77604410d11d" />
-Here's the correlation graph.
-As explained before, there's positive correlation between RM and MEDV.
-Also there's negative correlation between LSTAT and MEDV.
+Here’s the correlation heatmap.
+As mentioned earlier, there is a positive correlation between RM and MEDV, while LSTAT and MEDV show a negative correlation.